-This was also at time that I, who was mostly raised a Mormon, had decided he was not a Mormon and was trying to figure out what the hell was going on with this world.
-I read almost all of the major religious books of the world at this time, Koran, Buddha, Bible, several Hindu texts, and the Tom selected readings of the Bhagwan Shree Rajneesh.
+This was also at time in my life that I, who was mostly raised a Mormon, had decided he was not a Mormon and was trying to figure out what the hell was going on in this world.
+This was the time in my life that I read almost all of the major religious books, the Koran, Buddha’s teachings, Bible, Torah, several Hindu texts, reread the Mormon books, etc, etc, and the Tom selected readings of the Bhagwan Shree Rajneesh.

 The thing that got me when I read Rajneesh was that I didn’t really hear Rajneesh at all.
 I kept hearing the voice of God, the God of the Bible, not voice of the Indian guru that Tom exalted.
 I read the guru’s stories, but heard Jesus’ sermon on the mount, His golden rule, and His commandments regarding how we should treat each other.
 I heard God, not a guru.

-The irony in God’s method is that He used an anti-Christian guru to point me firmly towards Christ and the Rajneeshpuram commune to build a Young Life Christian Camp.
-Ya just can’t make this stuff up 😂
+The irony in God’s method is that He used an anti-Christian guru to point me firmly towards Christ and in addition he used the Rajneeshpuram commune to build a Young Life Christian Camp.
+Ya just can’t make this stuff up?